 The building will uses its water tanks, which are required for fire prevention,

 as thermal energy storage (TES).
-TES allows the building to run its cooling equipment during off-peak hours—when the energy produced by the utility companies is cleaner and less costly.
-At night, the high-efficiency air source heat pumps cool the water in the tank, which is then used during the daytime to cool the building.
+TES allows the building to run the cooling equipment during off-peak hours when the energy produced by the utility companies is cleaner and less expensive.
+At night, the high-efficiency air source heat pumps (ASHP) cool the temperature of the water in the tank, where it is then drawn upon during the daytime to cool the building.
 Integral Group also designed the building’s ASHP system to provide simultaneous heating and cooling throughout the building, as well as to be able to intelligently transfer heat between adjacent spaces within the building instead of just exhausting it.